sysflow-telemetry/upolicycraft/README.md

                 (set j (+ t j)))
               (decr n))
             (write-word int result i)))

+To make the micro execution framework aware of the fibonacci function so that any call to fibonacci in a binary resolves to the LISP implementation, we need to include  prototype of the function with the framework's application binary interface (ABI).
+To do so, we can add the following prototype to `uIDS/abi/posix.h`.

+    void fibonacci (int n, int *result);

+Once the prototype is added, we can add the LISP function to `uIDS/site-lisp/fib.lisp` so that the micro execution framework can take advantage of the added functionality.
+To prevent having to build an image every time you adjust the ABI, you can mount your local `site-lisp` and `abi` to the correct locations when running the micro execution framework, as in the
+following:

+    docker run -v $PWD/uIDS/site-lisp:/home/opam/.opam/4.09/share/bap/primus/site-lisp -v $PWD/uIDS/abi/posix.h:/home/opam/.opam/4.09/share/bap/api/c/posix.h -v $PWD/uIDS/abi/core.asd:/home/opam/.opam/4.09/share/bap/primus/systems/core.asd --entrypoint /bin/bash -it sysflowtelemetry/uids:latest

+The `core.asd` file defines the different Primus systems micro execution can run.
+Depending on the needs of your analysis, you can take advantage of the more interesting plugins found in Primus, such as those that assign random values to unmapped memory regions, individual registers, or external functions.
+For the purpose of generating effect graphs, we just require a stubbed micro execution framework with a bounded execution time.

 Implementing complex data-structures and algorithms in this environment may be too cumbersome, at which point it can be convenient to utilize the